 - varicella (chicken pox);

 - Influenza (Flu);

 - MMR;

-- Tetanus, Diphtheria, and Pertussis (TdaP).
+- Tetanus, Diphtheria, and Pertussis (Tdap)

+- o if a student did not have a Tdap at or after age 11, must have a Tdap

+- o all students must have a Td or Tdap every ten years.

+- Hepatitis B.

-Students must also provide a record of a recent (within 1 month of program start date) of the following:
+Students must also provide a record of the following:

-- negative Tuberculosis Skin Test (PPD),
+• negative Tuberculosis Skin Test (PPD), or IGRA, or Chest X-ray

-- IGRA, or

-- Chest X-ray.